2012 Missouri State Bears football team

-The 2012 Missouri State Bears football team represented Missouri State University in the 2012 NCAA Division I FCS football season.
-They were led by seventh-year head coach Terry Allen and played their home games at the Plaster Sports Complex.
-They are a member of the Missouri Valley Football Conference.
-They finished the season 3–8, 3–5 in MVFC play to finish in eighth place.
+The 2012 Missouri State Bears football team represented Missouri State University as a member of the Missouri Valley Football Conference (MVFC) during the 2012 NCAA Division I FCS football season.
+Led by seventh-year head coach Terry Allen, the Bears compiled an overall record of 3–8 with a mark of 3–5 in conference play, placing eighth in the MVFC.
+Missouri State played home games at Plaster Sports Complex in Springfield, Missouri.